Official US Government Icon

 The U.S. Department of Transportation and U.S. Department of Homeland Security’s Blue Lightning Initiative (BLI) trains aviation industry personnel to identify potential traffickers and human trafficking victims and to report their suspicions to federal law enforcement.

-The BLI training is 25 minutes in length and is comprised of four lessons:
+The BLI training is approximately 25 minutes in length and is comprised of four lessons:

 1. What is Human Trafficking?